 Prostate massage is an effective procedure to relieve the symptoms of an enlarged prostate (BPH, or benign prostatic hyperplasia) and is one treatment your doctor may suggest is getting if you have a prostate disorder.
-This may sound like an unusual recommendation if you’ve only heard of a prostate massage being associated with sexual pleasure, but the truth is, prostate massage is also an effective therapeutic method to help manage an enlarged prostate.
+This may sound like an unusual recommendation if you’ve only heard of a prostate massage being associated with sexual pleasure, but the truth is, prostate massage for enlarged prostate is also an effective therapeutic method to help manage symptoms of BPH.

 It helps to understand what an enlarged prostate is so you can better appreciate why prostate massage can be an effective therapy.
 An enlarged prostate is a condition in which a man’s prostate gland, which is normally about the size of a walnut, begins to grow.
 Enlargement occurs because there is an increase in the number of cells growing in the prostate, or because there is a decline in the number of cells that die.
 The exact reasons these changes occur are not entirely clear, but hormones (e.g., testosterone, dihydrotestosterone [DHT], estrogen) play a key role.

 It is common for a man’s prostate to start enlarging after age 40, and for many men the increase in prostate size results in urinary tract symptoms over time, yet for others symptoms are mild or nonexistent.
 It is also true that the size of a man’s prostate does not necessarily determine whether he will have symptoms or how severe they will be.
 The determining factor is usually how much the enlarged prostate presses on the urethra, which is the tube that transports urine from the bladder out through the penis.

 The more the prostate exerts pressure on the urethra, the more severe a man’s urinary tract symptoms can be.
 Those symptoms can include painful urination, urinary frequency, urinary urgency, dribbling, difficulty starting urination, and the need to urinate often during the night (nocturia).